-With one quarter of the season in the books, we can tell who the fans are buying into by who is showing up to the games in epic numbers.
+Now that the 2017-18 season is done, we can tell who the fans were believers of by who showed up at games in epic numbers.
 The myth is that teams have to be good to draw big.
 No. No. No. They just have to be interesting.
 The worst thing in the NBA is to be a bore of a team so no one in the city wants to show up on a Friday night.
 There is no buzz.
 Of course, the contenders exceptional play sells tickets.
-The bad teams are selling a) rebuilding, b) rookies, c) a dream.
+The bad teams sell a) rebuilding, b) rookies, c) a dream.

 But the reality is every team has to have an identity that they P.R. to death.
 But that isn’t enough to get standing room only, full capacity.
-Nine teams, almost a third of the league, draw full capacity, 100% or more.
-On the opposite end, five teams draw 84% of a full house or less.
-Nobody wants to come.
+Nine teams, almost a third of the league, drew full capacity, 100% or more.
+On the opposite end, five teams had 88% of a full house or less.
 Fan disinterest makes the team vulnerable for relocation.

 Here are the fan faves and the fan losers ( full house is 100%).